sarahrajabazdeh/AWS-Deployment-Documentation/README.md

        Overview of scalability and monitoring

-  Scaling MongoDB using ReplicaSet approach
+  Chapter 7: Scaling MongoDB using ReplicaSet approach

     +---------------------+     +---------------------+     +---------------------+
     |  mongo (eu-south-1c) |     |   rep1 (eu-south-1a) |     |   rep2 (eu-south-1b) |